Do you want to start Homeless Shelter business plan?

 2.4 Business Target

-The target of the business is to provide a dynamic recovery program for people who have the talent and determination but due to one reason or another lack opportunities.
-The achievement metrics that we want to achieve will include getting at least 60% of the people who pass through the system rehabilitated.
+The target of the business is to provide a dynamic recovery program for people who have the talent and determination but not opportunities.
+The achievement metrics that we want to attain will include getting at least 60% of the people who pass through the system rehabilitated.

-The financial targets we want to achieve within first 5 years are demonstrated below:
+The financial targets we want to achieve within the first 3 years are demonstrated below

 Company Summary